 The real deal: MQL to SQL

-As an executive leader, what I care about most is the conversion from MQL to SQL, and I believe that you should care about it too.
-MQL to SQL talks about two things.
-First, it talks about the qualification of a lead.
-Second, it also talks about what needs to happen in order for SDRs and AEs to actually convert those leads to buyers.
+To shift the mindset, it’s helpful to care more about the conversion from MQL to SQL.
+MQL to SQL talks about two things: First, it talks about the qualification of a lead, and second, it talks about what needs to happen in order for SDRs and AEs to actually convert those leads to buyers.

 The MQL to SQL process is not just about getting the fish to bite.
 Let’s be honest—you can entice people with a lot of shiny things that aren’t connected to your sales process in the slightest.
 Yes, a prospect might want a virtual gift card or an especially helpful freebie, but if they’re not the right person for your offer, then your SDRs and AEs are dead in the water.